UKHomeOffice/application-container-platform/how-to-docs/certificates.md

 **LetsEncrypt Limits**

-Note Letscrypt while a free service does come with a number of service limits detailed [here](https://letsencrypt.org/docs/rate-limits/).
+Note Letsencrypt while a free service does come with a number of service limits detailed [here](https://letsencrypt.org/docs/rate-limits/).
 Probably one of the most crucial for projects is the max certificate requests per week; currently standing at 20.
 In addition, there is a max 5 failures for per hostname with a freeze of 1 hour, so if you accidently mess up configuration you might hit this.